-The world’s biggest conference on constructive journalism brings together reporters, editors, media executives, scientists and politicians at Aarhus University on 26 & 27 October 2017.
+The world’s biggest conference on constructive journalism brought together 470 reporters, editors, media executives, scientists, students, and politicians at Aarhus University on 26 & 27 October 2017.

-Participants will be discussing the role of the news media and journalists in modern day democracies.
-They will get a chance to hear about the data behind the latest research; become familiar with the best practices in constructive journalism; and debate the impact of media on human progress.
+Participants were discussing the role of the news media and journalists in modern day democracies.
+They heard about the data behind the latest research, became familiar with the best practices in constructive journalism; and debated the impact of media on human progress.

-The Director General of United Nations, Michael Moeller, will give a keynote at the event.
-Other speakers will include Steven Pinker, Professor of Psychology at Harvard University; Nils Hanson, Head of Investigative Unit at Swedish Television, Pulitzer-prize winning David Boardman, Dean of the School of Media and Communication at Temple University; and Jimmy Maymann, former CEO of Huffington Post.
+The Director General of United Nations, Michael Moeller gave a keynote at the event.
+Other speakers included Steven Pinker, Professor of Psychology at Harvard University; Nils Hanson, Head of Investigative Unit at Swedish Television, Pulitzer-prize winning David Boardman, Dean of the School of Media and Communication at Temple University; and Jimmy Maymann, former CEO of Huffington Post.

-Participants will hear from the BBC, TV2 Denmark, Swedish Radio, Minneapolis Star Tribune, and other organisations about their practical experience with constructive journalism, and will get to debate the value of constructive news in journalism.
+Participants heard from the BBC, TV2 Denmark, Swedish Radio, Minneapolis Star Tribune, and other organisations about their practical experience with constructive journalism, got to debate the value of constructive news in journalism.

-The conference is generously co-hosted by Google, the European Broadcasting Union, Facebook, Aarhus University and the City of Aarhus.
+The conference was generously co-hosted by Google, the European Broadcasting Union, Facebook, Aarhus University and the City of Aarhus.

-Michael Moller, Dirctor General of the United Nations and Secretary-General of the Conference on Disarmament.
+Michael Moller, Director General of the United Nations and Secretary-General of the Conference on Disarmament.

 Mr. Møller has over 35 years of experience as an international civil servant in the United Nations.
 He completed a Master's degree in international Relations at John Hopkins University and a Bachelor's degree in International Relations from the University of Sussex, United Kingdom.